arafat-cse/arafat.com/README.md

-vCard is a fully responsive personal portfolio website, responsive for all devices, built using HTML, CSS, and JavaScript.
+My Portfolio is a fully responsive personal portfolio website, responsive for all devices, built using HTML, CSS, and JavaScript.

 ## Demo